Invoices-Manager/Invoices-Manager-Windows/README.md

 ### W = Revision version (bug fixes)

 ## v1.3.0.0
-- There is now a main menu where you can switch to certain interfaces.
+- There is now a main menu where you can switch to certain interfaces
 - When the main menu gets closed, all other programs get closed as well
-- You can now double-click on a cell to store its content in your clipboard.
+- You can now double-click on a cell to store its content in your clipboard
 - The Notebook is now also included in the BackUp. (its works like the Invoice BackUp, see "v1.2.3.0")
-- The BackUp system also works with older BackUp files (up to v1.2.0.0).
+- The BackUp system also works with older BackUp files (up to v1.2.0.0)
 - The Capture Date now also includes the time, which was previously formatted as 00:00:00
+- The DarkMode was replaced by a LightMode
+- Invoices Manager no longer uses "ModernWPF" (for later developments with own design)

 ## v1.2.3.2
 - SaveAs had a logical error, you could not select/use a custom filename